jinsuyoo/simple-stereo/README.md

 # Stereo depth estimation
-Simple implementation of stereo depth estimation
+Simple implementation of stereo depth estimation.

-## What is stereo depth estimation?
+## What is stereo depth?

 ## What you will do?